sergey-shandar/public/notes/fs/code-as-data.md

 - it's still a centralized service,
 - introduce additional files `package.json`,
-- version and dependency hell, with such problem as diamond dependencies.
+- version and dependency hell, with problems such as diamond dependencies.

 ## How it should be done.